Full-time: 1 year, Part-time: 2 years

 The entry requirement to this programme is a good honours degree (1st or 2:1) in any subject, or its international equivalent.
 Applications may be considered if you have a 2:2 honours degree and can demonstrate significant publishing or related industry experience or aptitude.
 Examples might include a period of work at an appropriate level within publishing or a related industry, or a portfolio of work or achievements in a related discipline such as, for example, English, Business, Law, Graphic Design, etc.

 It is important that we get to know you, your aspirations and your expectations.
 Therefore, before being accepted on to the programme all applicants will be invited to an informal interview to discuss the course, the nature of the programme, and what will be expected of you during it.
-Interviews will normally take place at the university campus, but special arrangements may be made if you have difficulty attending.
+Interviews will normally take place at the university campus, but they can also be conducted online if you are unable to attend in person.

 The university welcomes applications from every sector of society, and the College of Arts, Humanities and Education is a signatory to the Equality in Publishing Charter.

 If English is not your first language you will need to have passed the International English Language Teaching System (IELTS) at the overall level IELTS 6.5, including a minimum score of 5.5 in each test category.
+The test must be taken within the last two years leading up to the course start date and must still be valid when Visa is issued.
 (Where appropriate the university’s International Admissions office can give further details, including information regarding approved IELTS test centres.)
 The English language qualification required by this programme is at a higher level than that required for other university programmes: the reason for this is that throughout the MA Publishing programme you will have to work with the English language at an advanced level.